vighnesh153/games/README.md

 <p align="center">
   I love to manipulate graphics using code.
 So, I decide to give 'Game development' as shot.
 It turned out to be fun.
-I hope you like the games that I have make and please do drop a message for any sort of feedback.
+I hope you like the games that I have made and please do drop a message for any sort of feedback.
   My email is: vighnesh.raut13@gmail.com
   <a href="https://vighnesh153-canvas.github.io/games/">Live demo</a>
 </p>